-U.S. – Latin America Lecture Series 2013-2014
+U.S. – Latin America Lecture Series 2014-2015

 The Center, seeking to foster greater understanding between U.S. and Latin America, is pleased to host and promote lectures on issues of interest such as the implementation of the North American Free Trade Agreement (NAFTA), analysis of domestic politics and foreign policy, issues in science and technology, transborder population, and cultural development in both countries.
 Since 1995 UT Dallas has hosted Carlos Fuentes, Andrés Oppenheimer, Elena Poniatowska, Ana María Salazar, Mónica Verea, Peter M. Ward, Victoria Rodríguez, Adolfo Aguilar Zínser, Jacqueline Peschard, Arexi Urrutia, Mario Moises Alvarez, Adolfo Sanchez, Thomas Linehan, Larry D. Terry, Stephanie Newbold, Paul Ching-Wu Chu, Douglas Watson, Juan Carlos Romero Hicks, Anvar Zakhidov, José Carlos Gómez, Juan Guillermo Figueroa Perea, Jesus Silva Herzog, Robert Nelsen, Rita Lepe, Jorge Volpi Escalante, Enrique Hubbard Urrea, Susan Briante, Coral Bracho, Alejandro Tirado, Monica Rankin, Enric Madriguera, Octavio J. Esqueda, Raul and Daniel Olmos, Ma.
-Elena Labastida, Ruben Nieto, Soledad Loaeza, Ana Cervantes, Darla Deardorff, Monica Brussolo, Servando Aguirre, Manuel Quevedo, Monica Rankin, Monica Brussolo, Charles Hatfield, Rene Prieto, Carolina Dabbah, Adrian Avendano, Diego Barrera Mendez, and Paul Miguel Arevalo Rodriguez, among others, under the frame of this series.
+Elena Labastida, Ruben Nieto, Soledad Loaeza, Ana Cervantes, Darla Deardorff, Monica Brussolo, Servando Aguirre, Manuel Quevedo, Monica Rankin, Monica Brussolo, Charles Hatfield, Rene Prieto, Carolina Dabbah, Adrian Avendano, Diego Barrera Mendez, and Paul Miguel Arevalo Rodriguez, Ana Paula Ambrosi.
+Dina Berger, and Jose Octavio Tripp Villanueva, among others, under the frame of this series.

-Ana Paula Ambrosi.
-Dina Berger, Jose Octavio Tripp Villanueva, Juan Carlos Romero Hicks, and Jaime Malamud Goti are scheduled in this academic year.
+Rodolfo Hernandez Guerrero, Jesus Velasco, Jennifer Holmes, Monica Rankin, and Martha Serna are are scheduled to participate during this academic year.
 The University of Texas at Dallas (UTD) students, faculty and staff, and those interested in U.S. – Latin American affairs from the metropolitan area of Dallas – Fort Worth will benefit from the experience and expertise shared by these scholars.

-If you have questions or need further information, please contact us telephonically at (972) 883 6401.
+If you have questions or need further information, please contact us telephonically at (972) 883 6475.